-Everyone who visits the Green is advised to be on the lookout for stray broken glass and rubble.
-Much was removed during the renovation operations but the volunteer litter-picking and maintenance teams continue to find broken glass — and sadly some of it dates from much more recent times.
+Everyone who visits Harding’s Pits is advised to be on the lookout for stray broken glass and rubble.
+Much was removed during the renovation operations, but the volunteer litter-picking and maintenance teams continue to find broken glass — and sadly some of it dates from much more recent times.

 Young children should not be allowed to play unsupervised on Harding’s Pits.
 Glass and rubble apart, two deep and fast flowing rivers are very close.